SSO with Azure AD is available to all our Enterprise level customers. Here is a guide on how to set up the integration in a few steps.

 All users in your organization (or specific AD Group) can now use this button to log into Filemail.
 Users that already have a normal username and password login for Filemail will automatically be converted to Azure AD users if they login via this "Login with Azure Active Directory" button the first time they do it.

-Any additional question?
-Please write us, the chat box is available in the bottom right corner.
+Have you any additional questions?
+Ask us by using the chat box available in the bottom right corner.